From La Sarre, Québec

 Gilles Ste-Croix speaks about Saltimbanco

-He published his biography Ma place au soleil in which he tells his exciting life story.
+He published his memoir Ma place au soleil — My Place in the Sun — which tells the full story.

-Now retired from Cirque du Soleil, Gilles Ste-Croix has set up a circus school for children in a Mexican beachfront village.
+Now retired from the Cirque du Soleil, Ste-Croix has set up a circus school for children in a Mexican beachfront village.

 La Sarre is a town in northwestern Quebec.
 It is located on the La Sarre River, a tributary of Lake Abitibi.